 But back to the easiest ingredient – the rotisserie chicken.
 Pick one up from your local grocery store.
 It really doesn’t matter the flavor, as you’re going to remove the skin.
 Make sure the chicken is warm and use two forks to shred the meat.
 If your chicken is cold, warm it up in the microwave to make it easier to cut and shred.

 For my pecans, I used pecan halves and roasted them over low heat in a skillet.
 Make sure to watch carefully so you don’t burn them.
 You’re looking for a golden color.
 Then I grabbed my 7-5/8" Petite Chef knife and used a rocking motion to chop them up.
 You could use walnuts or pine nuts.
 Change it up to suit your taste.

 For the celery, I cut each stalk into strips using the 7" Santoku and then diced the strips.
 I didn’t want large chunks of celery so I went for a small dice.
 I’m just looking for a little crunch in each bite.

 Once the prep work for the salad was complete, I put all the ingredients into a bowl and gave it a good mix.
 Setting that aside, I made the dressing.
 A little tip is that I actually double the dressing recipe and leave half of it in reserve to add to the salad throughout the week so it doesn’t get dry.

 Mix the salad with the dressing, put it in an air-tight container and you have lunch for the week.
 Or you can do what we did in the Cutco kitchen and proceed to eat it directly out of the bowl.
 We served it on a soft rustic bread but this salad works rolled up in lettuce, in a pita or served on any bread you prefer.
-An easy lunch, this Creamy Dill Rotisserie Chicken Salad with Cranberries is a recipe I plan to keep on file for quite some time.
+An easy lunch, this Creamy Rotisserie Chicken Salad With Dill and Cranberries is a recipe I plan to keep on file for quite some time.
 Enjoy!